-I have written before [en, blog] about the issue of abortions and the degree in which this affects the Romanian population.
+I have written before [en, blog] about the issue of abortions and how this affects the Romanian population.
 This is, in my opinion, one of the 10 things young idealists can’t change in Romania [en, blog].
 These are the results [ro, pdf] of the Romanian census done between 1948-2002.
-According to the official data of the census from 2011 [en, wiki], they say there are 16.9 million Romanians ethnics counted, out of which about 1 million out of the country.
-We also withdraw from that another 1 million, which the INS (National Institute of Statistics) assumes they might have been home (but the never got to check that, because they claim only 95 % of the population was covered for – the others were never found at home).
+According to the official data of the census from 2011 [en, wiki], 16.9 million Romanian ethnicities are counted, out of which about 1 million is out of the country.
+We also withdraw from that another 1 million, which the INS (National Institute of Statistics) assumes might have been home (but they never got to check that because they claim only 95 % of the population was covered for – the others were never found at home).
 That means approx. 15 million people.
 If we follow the decreasing trend, in the following 5 years from 2011 (yes, by 2016, there will be only 14 million ethnic Romanians actually living in Romania, which is about 7-8 million less than twenty years ago and less than the Romanian population that was in Romania in the late ’40s.

-One of the most important economic advantages of a country is its growing demographics.
+One of a country’s most important economic advantages is its growing demographics.
 It is an unbreakable law of how things work in a society.
-You can watch a documentary about it [en + ro, blog] and I certainly recommend you to read a book written by one of the best geopolitical analysts of the world, George Friedman [ro, blog].
+You can watch a documentary about it [en + ro, blog], and I recommend you to read a book written by one of the best geopolitical analysts in the world, George Friedman [ro, blog].
 Considering the top of the countries by fertility rate [en, wiki] (which has to be higher than 2.1), it seems that the no. 1 county in Europe is Kazakhstan (which has a fertility rate between 2.31-2.59, according to different sources).
 Kazakhstan is followed by Albania or by Greenland (according to CIA vs. UN sources).

-The Romanian population has one of the least amounts of space available per capita [ro, php] from the countries of the European Union, which adds to what influences the Romanians to not have any more children.
+The Romanian population has one of the most minor amounts of space available per capita from the countries of the European Union, which adds to what influences the Romanians to not have any more children.

 The “solution” which most Romanians seem to use to their own destruction as a people and as a nation is called abortion – that is, exactly not wanting to have children.
-More than a third of the Romanian women which declare themselves Orthodox seem to have had an abortion, according to a research meta-analysis [ro, blog].
+According to a research meta-analysis, more than a third of the Romanian women who declare themselves Orthodox seem to have had an abortion [ro, blog].
 The theory is: “it’s a mortal sin to commit abortion…” and the practice is “…but we do it anyway”.
-Even more, 84 % of the fertile women in Romania blame it on the state [ro, php] (?!), although 47 % of the Romanian women don’t go to the gynecologist for years.
+Even more, 84 % of the fertile women in Romania blame it on the state [ro, php] (?!), although 47 % of Romanian women don’t go to a gynecologist for years.